iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.19.010_02/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 4 reviews"/>
 </p>

+> Extremely hard to get help with prescription medication if local pharmacy cannot obtain the drug.
+Customer service support number is 'no longer in service' when called.<br> :date: __2021-01-07 13:34:21__

 > Answering the same questions week after week is annoying.
 Covid questions for Virtual Visits??
 Seriously??!!
 People have a .02% of catching it and an even lesser % of it being deadly.
 Do you really think it's gonna transfer thru a phone? js<br> :date: __2020-12-17 19:00:55__